A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Tokenomics and Price Growth

 \subsection{Tokenomic Anatomy Across Blockchains}

-Of the 31,811 meme coins collected, we successfully obtained economic information for 20,692 meme coins (65.05\%) in US dollars.
+Of the 31,811 meme coins collected, we successfully obtained economic information for 20,692 meme coins (65.05\%) in US dollars during our data snapshot in mid-October 2024.
 The remaining 11,119 tokens for which we cannot retrieve additional data have been collected on DexScreener, Coinsniper, and CoinGecko.
 These platforms derive token price, circulating supply, and market capitalization from liquidity pools where tokens are traded.
 However, if a token lacks a liquidity pool at the time of data collection, its price and market cap cannot be determined.
 This explains why no such information is available for these 11,119 tokens.
 After removing four tokens with a price of zero (all on BSC), the final dataset consists of 20,688 meme coins: 10,468 on Solana, 7,493 on BSC, 2,107 on Ethereum, and 620 on Base.

-We group the meme coins in our dataset according to when they were created to examine how their age correlates with their economic performance and characteristics.
+We group the meme coins in our dataset according to when they were created to examine how their age correlates with their economic characteristics.
 Specifically, we group tokens into quarterly periods for 2024 ($Q1_{2024}$, $Q2_{2024}$, $Q3_{2024}$, and $Q4_{2024}$), with an additional category for tokens created before 2024 (pre-2024).
-Fig.~\ref{fig:box_plots_tokenomics} illustrates how economic metrics vary across these periods for each blockchain platform.
+To validate the observed market behaviors, we performed a non-parametric Kruskal-Wallis H test~\cite{kruskal1952use}, followed by Dunn’s post-hoc analysis with Bonferroni correction.
+We consider differences to be statistically significant only when $p < 0.01$~\cite{dunn1961multiple}.
+Fig.~\ref{fig:box_plots_tokenomics} illustrates how economic metrics vary across these periods for each blockchain.